-Kentucky CPAs must renew their license every two (2) years.
+Kentucky CPAs must renew their license every two (2) years via the online renewal system from July 1 - August 1.
 CPAs with odd-numbered licenses renew their license in odd-numbered years.
 Those with even-numbered licenses renew their license in even-numbered years.

-Licensees are responsible for providing correct information on the CPE hours they completed when they renew their licenses.
-The Board audits the renewals annually for accuracy and compliance with the CPE regulation.
+Licensees are responsible for providing correct information on the CPE hours they completed when renewing their licenses online.
+The Board audits the renewals annually for accuracy and compliance with the CPE regulations.
+You are

 Voluntary Surrender of License